Robust Computation Tree Logic: Robust CTL*

 Let us first go through the basic concepts of rLTL and its model checking algorithm.
 As we have described earlier, rCTL* is an extension of rLTL.
-Both rCTL* path formulas and rLTL formulas are defined using the same grammar, with the only difference being the use of state formulas as atoms in rCTL*.
+Both rCTL* path formulas and rLTL formulas are defined using almost the same syntax, with the only difference being the use of state formulas as atoms in rCTL*.
 Moreover, the valuation $V$ for rLTL formulas is defined the same way as it is defined for rCTL* path formulas.
-Furthermore, given a Kripke structure $M$, an rLTL formula $\varphi$, and a set of truth values $B\subseteq \mathbb{B}_4$, the rLTL model checking problem is to determine whether for all paths $\pi$ starting from an initial state in $M$, it holds that $V(\pi,\varphi)\in B$.
-To solve the rLTL model checking, Tabuada and Neider~\cite{TabuadaN16} have provided an algorithm to compute a generalized B\"uchi automaton (see Gr\"adel et al.~\cite{Automata_Book} for definition) recognizing all paths satisfying a given formula with a value $b\in B$ for a given set $B\subseteq \mathbb{B}_4$, as formalized below. \begin{lemma}[Tabuada and Neider~\cite{TabuadaN16}] Given an rLTL formula $\varphi$, and a set of truth values $B\subseteq \mathbb{B}_4$, one can construct a generalized B\"uchi automaton $A_{\varphi,B}$ with $\mathcal{O}(5^{\lvert \varphi\rvert})$ states and $\mathcal{O}(\lvert \varphi\rvert)$ accepting sets that recognizes all paths $\pi$ such that $V(\pi,\varphi) \in B$. \end{lemma} Then, one can solve the rLTL model checking problem by translating $M$ into a B\"uchi automaton and determining the emptiness of $L(M)\cap L(A_{\varphi,\mathbb{B}_4\setminus B})$.
+The rLTL model checking problem is: given a Kripke structure~$M$, an rLTL formula $\varphi$, and a truth value~$b_0\in \mathbb{B}_4$, determine whether for all initial states $s$ and all $\pi \in \paths(s)$, it holds that $V(\pi,\varphi)\ge b_0$.\footnote{Actually, the original definition by Tabuada and Neider is slightly more general~\cite{TabuadaN16}.} To solve the rLTL model checking problem, Tabuada and Neider~\cite{TabuadaN16} have provided an algorithm to compute a generalized B\"uchi automaton (see Gr\"adel, Thomas and Wilke~\cite{Automata_Book} for a definition) recognizing all traces over the alphabet~$2^{\mathcal{P}}$ satisfying a given formula with a value $b\in B$ for a given set $B\subseteq \mathbb{B}_4$, as formalized below. \begin{lemma}[Tabuada and Neider~\cite{TabuadaN16}] Given an rLTL formula $\varphi$, and a set of truth values $B\subseteq \mathbb{B}_4$, one can construct a generalized B\"uchi automaton $A_{\varphi,B}$ with $\mathcal{O}(5^{\lvert \varphi\rvert})$ states and $\mathcal{O}(\lvert \varphi\rvert)$ accepting sets that recognizes all paths $\pi$ such that $V(\pi,\varphi) \in B$. \end{lemma} One can now solve the rLTL model checking problem by first translating $M$ into a B\"uchi automaton~$A_M$ accepting exactly the traces labeling the paths of $M$ starting in an initial state.
+Then, one determines whether $L(A_M)\cap L(A_{\varphi,\{ b \in \mathbb{B}_4 \mid b < b_0 \}})$ is empty.

 Coming back to computing $\satset(\Phi,b)$ for $\Phi$ starting with a path quantifier, let us consider $\Phi = \forall\varphi$.
 Observe that $s\in \satset(\forall\varphi,b)$ if and only if $V(s,\forall\varphi)\geq b$.
 Further, $V(s,\forall\varphi)\geq b$ if and only if $V(\pi,\varphi)\geq b \text{ for all }\pi\in \paths(s)$.
 The basic idea is now to replace all maximal proper state subformulas $\Psi$ of $\varphi$ by fresh atomic propositions $a_{\Psi}$ and use the rLTL model checking algorithm to compute all the states from which all paths satisfy the rLTL formula $\varphi$ with value at least~$b$.
 However, we need to make a minor modification in the construction of the B\"uchi automaton of Lemma~\ref{lem:rLTL buchi} such that for each $a_{\Psi}$, it holds that $V(s,a_{\Psi}) \geq b$ whenever $s\in \satset(\Psi,b)$ and $V(s,a_{\Psi}) < b$ whenever $s\not\in \satset(\Psi,b)$.
 This can be done by initializing these atomic propositions with the required truth value.